AMICI-dev/AMICI/documentation/development.md

 * We follow C++11

 * We want to maintain compatibility with g++, clang and the Intel C++ compiler

+* For code formatting, we use the settings from `.clang-format` in the root directory

 * *Details to be defined*